 In the case of several of the degree-related indicators, the humanities are compared to certain other fields, such as the sciences and engineering.
 The nature of these fields is specified in the Statement on the Scope of the “Humanities” for Purposes of the Humanities Indicators.
 These broad fields do not encompass all postsecondary programs.
 Therefore, where fields are being compared in terms of their respective shares of all degrees, the percentages will not add up to 100%.

 The bachelor’s degree counts presented do not include “second majors” because NCES began collecting data about these degrees only in 2001.
-The HI deals separately with the issue of second majors under the topic “Humanities Bachelor's Degrees as a Second Major.”
+The HI deals separately with the issue of second majors under the topic “Humanities Bachelor's Degrees as a Second Major,” but it is important to note that some institutions do not report second majors to NCES.

-Data on the number of students completing minors are not collected as part of IPEDS, but such information was compiled for selected humanities disciplines as part of the American Academy of Arts and Sciences–sponsored Humanities Departmental Survey.
+Data on the number of students completing minors are not collected as part of IPEDS, but such information has been compiled for selected humanities disciplines as part of the American Academy of Arts and Sciences–sponsored Humanities Departmental Survey.